zunderlab/FLOWMAP/README.md

   * `which.palette` - optional argument for savePDFs functionality, can be “jet” (rainbow) or “bluered” or “CB” (the colorblind-friendly option), default is set to "bluered"

 3. Run `FLOWMAPR::FLOWMAPfromDF()` as a command in R Studio, but pass the variables that you assigned into FLOWMAPfromDF() function.
 A full example is provided below.
-4. Check that it saves an output folder with reasonable looking PDFs and graphml files. **As of this most recent update, summaries and reproducible run.R files are NOT generated for FLOW-MAPs from matrix/dataframe.**
+4. Check that it saves an output folder with reasonable-looking PDFs and graphml files. **As of this most recent update, reproducible run.R files are NOT generated for FLOW-MAPs from matrix/dataframe.**

 <a name="example-code"></a>
 ### Example Code for FLOWMAP():